toombs-caeman/toombs-caeman.github.io/README.md

     * At the time of writing `jinja2` is the popular macro language of choice.
         As a text transformation DSL it's convenient, but doesn't allow for more powerful macros unless you extend it using its host language (typically python).
 Jinja2 is why I chose double curly brackets to delimit macros.
-* includes a development mode that spins up a local test server and rebuilds changes on the fly.
-    * (todo) current method of watching for changes is janky
-    * (todo) generalize using any of these [one-line servers](https://gist.github.com/willurd/5720255).
 * integrates with git
     * pages are dated by when they were first committed
     * generated artifacts are committed as part of the included pre-commit hook